- Home

 Qualitative data

 Qualitative data can also be collected to understand certain qualities of your users, notably through surveys.
 For example, demographic information, type of bike, or helmet use.
-That said, there are tools that can automatically collect qualitative data, such as the CITIX-AI Evo.
+That said, there are tools that can automatically collect qualitative data, such as the CITIX-AI Evo or VisitorFlow.

 Going further